Return Fire

-Return Fire is a 1995 video game developed by Silent Software, Inc. for the 3DO Interactive Multiplayer and ported to the PC and PlayStation in 1996.
-It was preceded by Fire Power (1987) and followed by Return Fire 2 (1998).
+Return Fire is a 1995 video game developed by Silent Software, Inc. for 3DO and ported to the Microsoft Windows and PlayStation in 1996.
+It is a sequel to Fire Power (1987) and was followed by Return Fire 2 (1998).
 An expansion pack, Return Fire: Maps O' Death, was released for the 3DO in 1995.
 Return Fire is a vehicular shooter from a 3D bird's eye view, in which the player's goal is to capture the enemy flag and return with it to their base.
 It was met with critical acclaim for its unusual gameplay concept, enjoyable multiplayer mode, and classical soundtrack, and is remembered as one of the 3DO's "best games" in its Home of the Underdogs entry.

 Gameplay

 Return Fire has four specialized vehicles, each one with unique abilities.
-Each vehicle can carry a limited amount of fuel and ammo (which can be refilled at ammo tents and fuel depots) and can withstand different amounts of damage.
-If a land vehicle runs out of fuel it stops and the driver jumps out and runs away.
+Each vehicle can carry a limited quantity of fuel and ammo (which can be refilled at ammo tents and fuel depots) and can withstand varying amounts of damage.
+If a land vehicle runs out of fuel, it stops and the driver jumps out and flees.

-The tank has a 360° rotating turret and the ability to fire at land or air targets.
-The helicopter cannot resupply itself with fuel and ammunition unless it returns to base, but can strafe at an angle.
-The HRSV/M270 Multiple Launch Rocket System is the most armored vehicle, but the slowest moving.
+The helicopter is rather fragile and cannot resupply itself with fuel and ammunition unless it returns to the base, but can strafe at an angle and destroy mines and bridges.
+The tank (M60) has a 360° rotating turret.
+The Armoured Support Vehicle (ASV — M270 MLRS) is the most durable vehicle, but the slowest moving.
 It has the ability to lay mines which can instantly destroy any land vehicle.
-The jeep/buggy is the fastest land vehicle and solely possesses the strategic ability to pick, move, and drop flags.
+The jeep (M151 MUTT or HMMWV on PlayStation) is the fastest land vehicle and solely possesses the strategic ability to pick, move, and drop flags.
 Jeeps have the ability to over-inflate their tires and travel across deep water.
 They are the weakest vehicles, requiring only one hit to destroy.

-Only rotating missile turrets and drones are a regular threat to the player in the single player mode.
+Only rotating missile turrets and drones are a regular threat in single player mode.
 If the player exceeds the boundaries of the map, a submarine emerges and fires a heat-seeking missile against the player.

 Production

 Audio

 The game soundtrack consists exclusively of public domain music such as Richard Wagner's Ride of the Valkyries when using the helicopter (in homage to Apocalypse Now), Flight of the Bumblebee when driving the jeep, Holst's Mars from The Planets when driving the tank or the William Tell Overture by Gioacchino Rossini when riding with the flag.
 When driving in the Armored Support Vehicle, Edvard Grieg's In the Hall of the Mountain King plays.
-During the opening title screen Verdi's "Dies Irae" plays as the "Return Fire" logo appears, engulfed in flame.
+During the opening title screen, Verdi's "Dies Irae" plays as the "Return Fire" logo appears, engulfed in flames.
 At the completion of each level, a sequence of unrelated vintage black and white short clips greets the player.